Recording Guidelines (to be strictly followed):

-- Recording must be recorded from a single position (i.e., no separate microphones for soloist and pianist).
+- Recording for classical competition must be recorded from a single position (i.e., no separate microphones for soloist and pianist).
 Adjust piano peg and microphone placement as necessary to find best balance with performer.
 Video should also be recorded from a single, uninterrupted camera angle (no zooming, panning, or cuts.)

 - The preferred method of audio recording is two cardioid pattern condenser microphones in a stereo (X-Y) configuration.
 Typical microphone placement is 6–12 feet (1.8-3.6 meters) from soloist/pianist 2–4 feet (.6-1.2 meters) above the trombone bell.

 - Be sure to carefully set gain levels during recording and normalize the audio (if necessary) before submitting.
 This allows judges to more easily hear all recordings equally.
 Adjustment to the overall recorded volume of the track does not constitute editing.

 - Auto gain features should be disabled on your recording device to allow for an accurate dynamic representation of the performance

 - It is suggested that the recording be made at the highest possible quality and then converted to a suitable format for file upload.
 Accepted audio file formats include: MP3, OGG, M4A, WMA, WAV, AAC, FLAC, AIFF, AIF.
 Accepted video file formats include: MP4, MPEG, MPG, MOV, AVI, WMV, M4V, FLV, WEBM, M2V

 - Do not embed any metadata in the submitted audio or video file.
 You may test for this by importing your file into a program such as iTunes; if the program can automatically determine identifying information such as the name of performer(s), location, etc., you have metadata imbedded in the file.